-Days Inst: or 2 (Qu In Default < 240 Days (Monthly Installments) or 270 Days (Quarterly Installments) ault > 240 (Monthly Ilments) 70 Days arterly Ilments) Total Past Due
+Days Inst: or 2 (Qu In Default < 240 Days (Monthly Installments) or 270 Days (Quarterly Installments) In Default > 240 Days (Monthly Installments) or 270 Days (Quarterly Installments) Total Past Due

 2019 \$ 136 \$ 367 \$ 503

 2018 \$ 160 \$ 378 \$ 538

 Allowances for doubtful accounts are established based on prior collection experience and current economic factors which, in management's judgment could influence the ability of loan recipients to repay the amounts per the loan terms.
 Institutional loan balances are written-off only when they are deemed to be permanently uncollectible.